Creating eCarnet signature - click here for instructions

-EU Update - if your're visiting EU in a commercial capacity (i.e. taking tools of trade to do commercial work, equipment testing or evaluation, exhibiting goods at trade fair or exhibition, showing commercial samples to potential clients or participating / performing in an official sporting or cultural event etc) then an ATA Carnet can help you to comply with EU Customs requirements for temporary admission.
-If your goods are passing through the EU en-route to a non-EU country, then you must also include transits in your itinerary.
+EU Update - if you're visiting EU in a commercial capacity (i.e. taking tools of trade to do commercial work, equipment testing or evaluation, exhibiting goods at trade fair or exhibition, showing commercial samples to potential clients or participating / performing in an official sporting or cultural event etc) then an ATA Carnet could help you to comply with EU Customs requirements for temporary admission.

-- carrying out contracts to provide a service to a client in another country in which your employer has no presence
+- carrying out paid contractual work / service to a client in another country in which your employer has no presence

-- providing services in another country as a self-employed person
+- providing paid contractual work / service in another country as a self-employed person

-Eurostar (St Pancras) - Carnet Holders leaving UK by Eurostar should notify Border Force in advancee by calling 0207 841 6410.
+Eurostar (St Pancras) - Carnet Holders leaving UK by Eurostar should notify Border Force in advance by calling 0207 841 6410.